geoffrichoctopus/llm-shell/README.md

 1. Clone this repo.
 2. Install the rich pip package.
 3. Set up an alias to run this to make it easy to run.
-Add to your bashrc or zshrc file, ie `alias llm-shell='~/Repos/llm-shell/main.py'`
+Add an alias to your bashrc or zshrc file, ie `alias llm-shell='~/Repos/llm-shell/main.py'`

 ## How to use

 The first time you run this tool, supply an `api_key`, an `endpoint_url` and the `llm_type`.
-The `api_key`, an `endpoint_url` can be found from your Azure resource.
+The `api_key` and `endpoint_url` can be found on your Azure OpenAI resource.
 If you are connecting to a ChatGPT API, use "GPT" as the `llm_type`.
 If you are connecting to a llama llm (ie llama 3), use "llama" as the `llm_type`.

 The endpoint_url, api_key and llm_type only needs to be supplied once as these details will be saved into a config.json in ~/.llm-shell and re-used.